puppetlabs/puppet-instruqt-tracks/pe601-lab-2-0-orchestrate-backups-with-a-plan/01-orchestrate-backups-with-plan/assignment.md

 difficulty: basic
 timelimit: 7200
 ---
-Create a Plan in your Module project
+Create a plan in your module project
 ========

 1. On the **Windows Workstation** tab, from the **Start** menu, open **Visual Studio Code**.
 2. Enable VS Code autosave by clicking **File** > **Auto Save**.

-    ✏️ **Note:** This step isn’t required, but by enabling Auto Save, you don't need to remember to save your changes as you work, ensuring your edits won't be lost.<br><br>
+    ✏️ **Note:** This step isn’t required, but by enabling Auto Save, you don't need to remember to save your changes as you work.
+This ensures your edits won't be lost.<br><br>

 3. Open the `C:\CODE` directory.
 Click **File** > **Open Folder**, navigate to the `C:\CODE` directory and click **Select Folder**.
 4. In VS Code, open a terminal.
 Click **Terminal** > **New Terminal**.